YinJC/uk-tex-faq/FAQ-howmanypp.md

----
-layout: page
-title: How many pages are there in my document?
+# How many pages are there in my document?
----

 Simple documents (those that start at page 1, and don't have any breaks in their page numbering until their last page) present no